querqy/querqy-elasticsearch/README.md

 - `dfc`: 'document frequency correction' - use the same document frequency value for all terms that are derived from the same input query term.
 For example, let `a b` be the input query and let it be  rewritten into `(f1:a | f2:a | ((f1:x | f2:x) | (f1:y | f2:x)) (f1:b | f2:b)` by synonym and field expansion, then `(f1:a | f2:a | ((f1:x | f2:x) | (f1:y | f2:x))` (all derived from `a`) will use the same document frequency value.
 More specifically, Querqy will use the maximum document frequency of these terms as the document frequency value for all of them.
 Similarily, the maximum  document frequency of `(f1:b | f2:b)` will be used for these two terms.
 - `off`: Ignore the output of Lucene's similarity scoring.
 Only field boosts will be used for scoring.
 - `on`: Use Lucene's similarity scoring output.
-Note that in Querqy field boosting is handled outside the similarity and it can be configured using the  `field_boost_model` parameter (TODO: link).
+Note that in Querqy field boosting is handled outside the similarity and it can be configured using the [`field_boost_model` parameter](https://github.com/renekrie/querqy-elasticsearch#field_boost_model-5).

 ##### (`matching_query`) `weight` (#2)

 Default value: `1.0`

-A weight that is multiplied with the score that is produced by the matching query before the score of the boosting queries (see below @TODO) is added.
+A weight that is multiplied with the score that is produced by the matching query before the score of the [boosting queries](https://github.com/renekrie/querqy-elasticsearch#boosting-queries-6) is added.

 #### Boosting queries (#6)